 Birders who hope to see hummingbirds often plant nectar-bearing flowers to attract them, but hummers aren't the only birds attracted to flowers.
 There are many seed-bearing flowers and birds can't get enough of their abundant seeds.
-Not only are these flowers an attractive addition to your landscape, but they'll be attractive to many hungry birds as well.
+Not only are these flowers an attractive addition to your landscape, but this natural food source will be attractive to many hungry birds as well.

 Birds Eating Seeds